About The Trust

 Collaboration took the form of consultation about marketing and ticket pricing and co-operation included conducting joint supporter surveys.

-In November 2013 CAS Trust successfully achieved the granting by The Royal Borough of Greenwich of Asset of Community Value status for The Valley.
-This status means that CAS Trust has the right to be informed about any proposed sale of the ground and the right to make a bid to purchase within six months of notice of sale being issued.
+In November 2013 CAST successfully achieved the granting by The Royal Borough of Greenwich of Asset of Community Value status for The Valley.
+This status means that CAST has the right to be informed about any proposed sale of the ground and the right to make a bid to purchase within six months of notice of sale being issued.
+ACV status was renewed for a further five years in 2018.

-CAS Trust also led the campaign to obtain greater transparency about the contract between West Ham United and the LLDC for The Olympic Stadium - in particular, because the favourable terms of the deal posed a threat to CAFC
+CAST also led the campaign to obtain greater transparency about the contract between West Ham United and the LLDC for The Olympic Stadium - in particular, because the favourable terms of the deal posed a threat to CAFC.

-When the new owner took over in early 2014 discrete collaboration between CAS Trust and the club was lost with the CEO Katrien Meire deciding that all supporter groups should be afforded the same status.
+When the new owner took over in early 2014, the partnership relationship between CAST and the club was eroded with the CEO Katrien Meire deciding that all supporter groups should be afforded the same status, regardless of membership size or structure.

-For the following nine months CAS Trust sought a meeting with Roland Duchâtelet and/or Katrien Meire to pursue dialogue, but this was not forthcoming.
-Eventually, in December 2015, Katrien Meire agreed that a strategy group should be set up which would include CAS Trust.
+For the following nine months CAST sought a meeting with Roland Duchâtelet and/or Katrien Meire to pursue dialogue, but this was not forthcoming.
+Eventually, in December 2015, Katrien Meire agreed that a strategy group should be set up which would include CAST.
 However, she then appeared to change her mind as nothing more was heard from her on the subject.
 We continued without success to request a meeting with Roland Duchâtelet but in April 2016 we were offered a meeting with Katrien Meire and Richard Murray.

-At this point, the CAS Trust board decided to consult its members on whether there was still a mandate for seeking dialogue.
+At this point, the CAST board decided to consult its members on whether there was still a mandate for seeking dialogue.
 38% of members (417) took part in a survey, the outcome of which was:

 - 18% supported attending the meeting and reporting back.